MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Towns Management
 +++++++++++++++++++++++++++++++++++
-To carry out Towns management, a logged in user clicks the ``Town link`` on the sidebar.
+To carry out Towns management, the National Administrator clicks the ``Town link`` on the sidebar.
 This lists all towns in a grid.
 To the top right is the New Town button enabling a user add a new Town.
 In the Towns grid there is an inlined View button in each record to enable a user view and make edits to records of a particular town.

 .. figure:: /_images/national_admin/05_towns.png
     :scale: 100%